- Information has been coming from many SAP customers on strange indirect access charges.

 Say what SAP?

 HANA is part of an overarching strategy to infiltrate the database layer with all kinds of SAP products.
-It all starts with the lie that no other database on the planet can match HANA’s performance.
+It all starts with the falsehood that no other database on the planet can match HANA’s performance, which our research and benchmarking has invalidated as we covered in the article What is the Actual Performance of HANA? and in the article How Much of HANA Performance is Hardware?
 This lie is repeated most vociferously by people who know the least about databases.
-I find it amazing how many people who have never touched a database in their life and who work in a sales capacity like to repeat statements from SAP marketing literature to me on how revolutionary HANA’s database is.
-The message seems to be that I need to accept, and we all need to accept, the proposals by SAP Marketing, a group of people who have no earthly idea what they are talking about.
+Many people who have never touched a database in their life and who work in a sales capacity like to repeat statements from SAP marketing literature.

 The argument to be made is that only SAP database products work with SAP.
 This scenario is just an extension of this strategy, which is to put in some extra license restrictions (potentially) that again drive more money to SAP products.

-The sort of a textbook case of SAP indirect access is where a front end is used to access data sitting that was generated by a SAP application.
+- The textbook case of SAP indirect access is where a front-end is used to access data sitting that was generated by a SAP application.
 Since users are now accessing the data, but not through SAP, SAP is “being cheated out” of license revenues.

 Under the SAP indirect access logic, every single export into a spreadsheet is also cheating SAP out of revenues.
 Alternatively, for Microsoft, if I create a spreadsheet in Excel, and then export the data to a CSV file, which I then send to someone who opens it in a text editor, I am performing indirect access to Excel.

 Moreover, this logic brings up an even weirder foundational assumption — which is that SAP owns your data and that you need to pay a toll every time you access it through a non-SAP system.
 Who would buy an application or database under those conditions?

 Secondly, as this is a relatively recent concept, companies bought their SAP systems under one set of assumptions, only to have SAP introduce indirect access after the fact, changing the rules of systems that have already been purchased.